Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Rail Travel

-Make sure you get off at the right station, or you'll be stuck in an industrial suburb.
+Make sure you get off at the right station, or you'll be stuck in the suburbs.
 If you want to stay nearby, see Venice Railroad Station Hotels.

-Venice's public transportation system now offers route maps, timetables, and other vaporetto and bus information online.
+Venice's public transportation system offers route maps, timetables, and other vaporetto and bus information online.
+(Still, we've had a Venetian tell us that our own transportation articles and other resources are more helpful and easier to use.)

 Porto Turistico di Jesolo Lido